 Searching for a property to buy in Barcelona

 There are various online portals for property sales and rentals in Spain.
 A quick search on Google will list them for you.
 The majority of estate agents in Barcelona use these portals for advertising their properties, as well as their own websites.
-The smaller local agencies tend not to maintain their own websites.

 Viewing property for sale in Barcelona